Intensity doubling for Brownian loop-soups in high dimensions: Introduction

-The answer that we will give in this paper goes as follows (a more precise formal statement will be given in the next section): For any $d \ge 7$, if $\beta \in ( 4 / (d-2), 1)$ and $\gamma \in (2/ (d-4) , 1)$ are fixed, then, for each $\eps >0$, in the limit when $N \to \infty$, one can decompose the set of clusters in $[-N,N]^d$ that do contain ``proper'' (i.e., not close to tree-like) macroscopic cycles with diameter greater $\eps N$ into two (almost) identically distributed ones (as depicted in Figure \ref {fig:1}): \begin {enumerate} \item The ones that contain exactly one macroscopic Brownian loop of the loop-soup (and this Brownian loop will already contain a cycle) as discussed above, \item the ones that do contain no Brownian loop of diameter greater than $N^\beta$, \end {enumerate} and there will be no other ones (with a probability that goes to $1$ as $N \to \infty$).
-In fact, for Case (1), the clusters will contain no Brownian loop of diameter greater than $N^\beta$ other than the one of diameter larger than $\eps N$ that it already contains by definition, while for Case (2), the large cycles will in fact be created by Brownian loops of diameter smaller than $N^{\gamma}$ (i.e., loops of diameter larger than $N^\gamma$ can be in the cluster, but will not contribute to the creation of the large cycle).
 One main point in this statement is that the set of clusters satisfying (1) and (2) are (almost) identically distributed.
+So, the number of clusters of type (2) will converge to a Poisson random variable and chains of loops of size smaller than $N^\beta$ will form a collection of cycles that will look like a Poisson cloud of macroscopic Brownian loops.

-In fact, for each cluster, the choice of being of the first or second kind is made by (almost) fair independent coins (one for each cluster -- we will explain that the independence follows readily from the Poissonian feature of the loop-soup); the exact way to formulate this $N \to \infty$ statement is that, with a probability that tends to $1$ as $N \to \infty$, when one conditions on all the macroscopic clusters, the conditional probabilities for each cluster to be of type (1) and (2) respectively will both be $1/2 + o(1)$, and the conditional probability of being in neither case will be $o(1)$.
+In fact, for each individual cluster, the choice of being of the first or second kind is made by (almost) fair independent coins (one for each cluster -- we will explain that the independence follows readily from the Poissonian feature of the loop-soup); a more precise way to formulate this $N \to \infty$ statement is that, with a probability that tends to $1$ as $N \to \infty$, when one conditions on all these macroscopic clusters, the conditional probabilities for each cluster that contains a macroscopic cycle to be of type (1) and (2) respectively will both be $1/2 + o(1)$, and the conditional probability of being in neither case will be $o(1)$.

+In fact, for Case (1), the clusters will also contain no Brownian loop of diameter greater than $N^\beta$ other than the one of diameter larger than $\eps N$ that it already contains by definition of this case.
+In Case (2), the large cycles will in fact be created by Brownian loops of diameter much smaller than $N^{\beta}$ (i.e., with probability going to $1$, they will be created by loops smaller than $N^\gamma$ for any given $\gamma \in (2/ (d-4) , \beta)$ (i.e., loops of diameter larger than $N^\gamma$ but smaller than $N^\beta$ can be in the cluster, but will not contribute to the creation of the large cycle).

 Furthermore, we will see that one can define in some deterministic way a macroscopic cycle in each of these macroscopic clusters in such a way that the collection of these cycles will converge (in the scaling limit, i.e., when rescaled by $1/N$) to a continuum Brownian loop-soup in $[-1, 1]^d$ with twice the intensity of the usual standard loop-soup.
 Half of the cycles will correspond to the actual macroscopic loops in the loop-soup that one started with, and half of the cycles will correspond to the macroscopic cycles created by long chains of small Brownian loops (of diameter smaller than $N^{\gamma}$ each).